 How long does it take for Massachusetts to file my nonprofit corporation’s certificate of registration?

-Most documents are processed within a day.
-However, if you mail in the certificate of registration, the wait time is one to two weeks.
+Most documents are processed within 24 hours of receipt.
+However, if you mail in the certificate of registration, the state will take one to two weeks after receiving the application.

 Does Massachusetts require paperwork from my home state?